-- Schedule an appointment with a marriage counselor by talking to your parish priest or deacon, or by calling The Holbrook Center at Catholic Charities at 312.655.7725.
+You can schedule an appointment with a marriage counselor by talking to your parish priest or deacon, or by calling The Holbrook Center at Catholic Charities at 312.655.7725.
 In addition, marriage counseling resources are available via:

-Catholic Therapists maintains a list of counselors who understand Catholic teaching on the permanence of marriage and can help couples work toward saving their marriage.
-In addition, Dr. Bill Doherty, a leader in the marriage field, maintains a national registry of marriage counselors who believe marriage is an important personal, professional, and social value.
+- Dr. Bill Doherty, a leader in the marriage field who maintains a national registry of marriage counselors who believe marriage is an important personal, professional, and social value.

 If you are seeing a lay counselor, be upfront with them and tell them you are looking for someone who also supports Catholic values.
 If you live outside of Chicago, your local parish, Catholic charities and many Family Life Offices maintain a list of counselors who are Catholic and understand the importance of living a faithful life.